renehungerbuehler/tailscale_subnet_router/README.md

 - Docker and Docker Compose must be installed on your host machine.
 - A Tailscale account is necessary for setting up Tailscale authentication.

-## Repository Files
-- **Dockerfile**: Builds the Docker image with Tailscale installed.
-- **entrypoint.sh**: Initializes Tailscale and sets up IP forwarding when the container starts.
-- **docker-compose.yml**: Manages the Docker container settings and deployment.

 ## Setup and Execution

 ### Step 1: Clone the Repository